izhangzhihao/intellij-rainbow-brackets/README.md

 ## Config brackets colors

-If you want to config the color, add this to your config file(APP_CONFIG/rainbow_brackets.xml), In my env(MAC os) is /Users/izhangzhihao/Library/Preferences/IntelliJIdea2018.1/options/rainbow_brackets.xml:
+If you want to config the color, edit your config file and restart your IDE(APP_CONFIG/rainbow_brackets.xml), In my env(MAC os) is /Users/izhangzhihao/Library/Preferences/IntelliJIdea2018.1/options/rainbow_brackets.xml:

 ```xml
 <option name="lightRoundBracketsColors">